12 Alternatives To Shiplap for a Nice Change in Decor

 12 Alternatives to Shiplap

 Not every housing is made to accommodate wooden panels.
 Shiplap cladding might seem easy, but you could have restrictions on installing such panels.
 What would you do in that case?
-Don't worry!
+Don't worry, we're going to share a lot of other types of wall paneling below.

 You can still provide a better nautical or farmhouse-type feel to your interiors without installing shiplap.
 Below, we have posted several other resources that can be used as an alternative.